Yes, I am a crazy cat lady…

 We provide personal valet and herding service to four cats whose names are either inspired by my favorite sushi or have a Japanese meaning.

-This is Maki, a black and white man cat who resembles a sushi roll made of plain white rice wrapped up in a black sheet of toasted nori.
+This is Maki, a black & white man of the house cat whose name refers to a sushi roll made of plain white rice wrapped up in a black sheet of toasted nori.
 He is a handsome tuxedo cat, I especially love the white markings under his nose that look like a lopsided bow tie.

 Saba is the Japanese word for mackerel, which has a silvery skin and my grandmother used to make us sabazushi nigiri for a special treat.
-Her fur has a silvery sheen and she has lovely brown eyes.
+Her fur has a silvery sheen and she is a brown eyed beauty.

 She is quite fearless and curious too, very prone to getting into mischief